JagadeeswarP/Autonomous-QA-Agent-OCEANAI/README.md

 <hr>
 <h2>NOTE</h2>
 <p>
-Here, I used Qwen3-1.7B-GGUF (a very small model), the script may not always be perfect.
+Here, I used Qwen3-1.7B-GGUF (a very local small model), the script may not always be perfect.
 But the architecture supports using stronger models like Qwen 14B or GPT-4, which generate highly accurate automation scripts.
 </p>